extendedmind/extendedmind/e2e/README.md

 # Extended Mind End-to-End tests

+## Docker configuration

+On OSX using VirtualBox, you need to forward the localhost port 8008 and 7000 to the VirtualBox Docker guest "default" ports 8008 and 7000 repectively for tests to succeed.
+On the VirtualBox console, right click on the "default" container, select "settings..." then "Port forwarding" and press plus to create host 127.0.0.1:8008 port forwarding to guest port 8008, and a second rule for 127.0.0.1:7000 to guest port 7000.

 ## Piwik test database creation

 First: copying of /etc/piwik/config.ini.php to /var/www/piwik/config was disabled in piwik-docker by building a temporary new extendedmind/piwik:latest container.
 Then accessing localhost:8008/analytics/index.php begins Piwik installation from scratch.